Families make up 34% of the homeless in America.

 Has no area for private discussions with case managers.

 Has no committed space to care for the ill.

 Pathways Family Shelter Features:

-The Pathways Family Shelter will provide an additional 80 new beds, doubling the current capacity for housing families (adults and children) and single women.
-It will also free up beds at the North Avenue facility for single men & veterans.
+The Pathways Family Shelter will provide an additional 140 beds for women and families (doubling the current capacity) as well as people in recovery for substance use.
+The new building will also free up existing bed space at the North Avenue facility for single men & veterans.

 The dedicated study areas will ensure children have a quiet place to focus on their studies during the school year.
 Additionally, the play areas will give them a place to go to release some energy, freeing parents to focus on accessing support services.